-Inside ‘Woodland Hills Foley,’ a dance foley workflow built for musicals.
+Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 “I’m for sure the only person who does the dance foley the way I do,” Mark tells me.

 “It seems crazy and very time-consuming.
-Everyone I tell about it has an idea of how to do it faster or offer something else.
+Everyone I tell about it has an idea of how to do it faster or offers something else.
 But this way has worked for me time and time again.”

 It sounds like a joke until he explains why it exists.